Day Six: El Cuerpo Comienza a Recordar la Seguridad

 6Shoulders flat, jaw loose; grief aroseTears for lost years; then gentle calmVV + grief

 Note.
 States are classified according to Polyvagal Theory (Porges, 2011).
-VV = ventral vagal; SA = sympathetic activation; DVS = dorsal vagal shutdown.
+VV = ventral vagal; SA = sympathetic activation.
 The trajectory across Days 1–6 reflects a gradual shift from sympathetic activation toward ventral vagal regulation, with grief emerging as a regulated and tolerable affective state.

-Day six marks not only a continuation of physical settling but also the emergence of emotional content that requires its own form of attention.
+Day six marks the continuation of physical settling alongside the emergence of emotional content that demands its own kind of attention.
 The body softens enough to feel what it has been protecting me from feeling.
 This is precisely what Greenspan describes: the dark emotions arise when we finally create conditions safe enough to hold them.

 Complicating the Framework

 It would be tempting to treat this grief as purely personal, a private mourning for private losses.
 But intellectual honesty requires acknowledging the structural dimensions of my experience.
-My nervous system did not become dysregulated in a vacuum.
-The conditions of precarious academic labour, the expectations of constant productivity, and the erosion of secure employment are systemic features of contemporary work that affect millions of people.
+My nervous system became dysregulated through specific, structural conditions.
+The conditions of precarious academic labour, the expectations of constant productivity, and the erosion of secure employment are systemic features of contemporary work that affect millions.

-Byung-Chul Han (2015), in The Burnout Society, describes how neoliberal economies produce subjects who exploit themselves more thoroughly than any external master could.
-We become subjects of achievement who experience our self-exploitation as freedom, as choice, as personal ambition.
+Byung-Chul Han (2010/2015), in The Burnout Society, describes how neoliberal economies produce subjects who exploit themselves more thoroughly than any external master could.
+We become subjects of achievement, experiencing our self-exploitation as freedom, as choice, as personal ambition.
 The violence is hidden because it comes from within.
 The exhaustion feels like personal failure rather than structural extraction.

-Healing my own nervous system, while valuable, does not address the conditions that initially caused the dysregulation.
+Healing my own nervous system, while valuable, leaves untouched the conditions that initially caused the dysregulation.
 I hold both truths: personal healing matters, and structural change remains necessary.
 The grief I feel this morning is mine, but it is also collective.
 It belongs to every contract worker who said yes when they wanted to say no. It applies to anyone who has tried to be everything for everyone and lost themselves in the effort.

 The Body Archive